 15. Shop online with PAK’nSAVE

-Shopping online is a great way to get total control over your spending.
+Shopping online is a great way to get total control over your spending and save on grocery shopping.
 You get to avoid all the temptation of being in the supermarket aisles, and it’s easy to browse weekly deals for the best prices.

 The best part is that you get a running total every time you add something to your cart, so it’s super easy to see how much you’re spending and make cuts as you need to to rein it back in.